 One of the observations must be with a nuclear medicine department that is a clinical site for the Bellevue College Nuclear Medicine Technology program.
-Contact information for these sites is listed below and is also included in the observation documentation form.
+Details on arranging observations with BC Nuclear Medicine clinical sites can be found in the attached Required Observation Form (see below).
 If you are not living in the Puget Sound or Southeast Washington regions, this observation can be done in conjunction with the second interview.
 Observations prior to the first interview may be done in your local area.

 The purpose of the observations is for you to gain a good understanding of the job of a nuclear medicine technologist.
-You should pay attention to all aspects of the job, ask questions, and make notes as needed.
+You should pay attention to all aspects of the job, ask questions, and make notes as needed so that you will remember what you observed.
 The observation at the program clinical site is also part of the interview evaluation, in that your behavior during the observation is included in the decision on acceptance into the program.
-Expectations for the observations include appropriate dress (no jeans, no open-toed shoes), no use of cell phones, and maintenance of confidentiality regarding patient information.
+Expectations for the observations include appropriate dress (business casual, no jeans, no open-toed shoes), no use of cell phones, and maintenance of confidentiality regarding patient information.

 Many hospitals require documentation of immunizations and a background check, even for a short observation.
-In order to be ready for observations, we recommend that you have documentation of:
+The documentation you are asked to provide may include the following vaccination records: